Freedom Riders National Monument: Site of bus burning

-The second site incorporated into the new national monument is that of the bus burning, located outside of Anniston along Old Birmingham Highway/State Route 202 some 6 mi away from the Greyhound station.
+The second site incorporated into the national monument is that of the bus burning, located outside of Anniston along Old Birmingham Highway/State Route 202 some 6 mi away from the Greyhound station.
 It was at this spot that the bus broke down because of its flat tires.
 The segregationist mob, which had followed it from the bus depot, continued its assault, throwing "a bundle of flaming rags into the bus that exploded seconds later" which set the vehicle ablaze.
 The mob attacked the passengers as they tried to flee.
 Freelance photographer Joseph "Little Joe" Postiglione photographed the bus as it burned; the resulting image has become an icon of the civil rights movement.
 An Alabama Historical Marker, erected in 2007 under the auspices of the Theta Tau chapter of Omega Psi Phi fraternity, marks the site of the bus burning.

 It was announced in 2010 that five acres of land surrounding the site of the bus burning had been donated to Calhoun County for the development of a memorial park; initial plans called for a landscaped walkway, with interpretive plaques to be erected at the site.
 Possible future features include a statue of Hank Thomas, a survivor of the incident, being given water by nearby resident Janie Forsythe.
 Since designation of the national monument, the National Park Service, Calhoun County, and the Freedom Riders Memorial Committee have begun working together to develop a plan for interpreting the site; Alabama Power provided money for the effort in 2015.
 A sign denoting the future presence of the park was erected in 2012.
 Soon after it was placed at the site it was vandalized, but repairs were quickly made.

 The site of the burning is today surrounded by private residences.